1) Which neighborhoods do you serve?

 7) What is your cancelation policy?

-We require 48 hours' notice for cancelation, or you will be charged a $50 late cancelation fee.
-100% of this fee is used to pay our cleaners a cancelation fee and to cover the associated employment taxes.
-Often, it does not fully offset lost income but it helps.
-Our cleaners count on the income and cancelation without at least 48 hours' notice deprives them of income.
-Further, without advance notice cleaners cannot make plans to use the extra free time for needed appointments or activities.
+We require 48 hours' notice for cancellation, or you will be charged a $50 late cancellation fee.
+100% of this fee is used to pay our cleaners a cancellation fee and to cover the associated employment taxes.
+Often, it does not fully offset lost income, but it helps.
+Our cleaners count on the income and cancellation without at least 48 hours' notice deprives them of income.
+Further, without advanced notice cleaners cannot make plans to use the extra free time for needed appointments or activities.
 Most importantly, some cleaners are unable to cancel child care arrangements with such late notice so suffer undue out of pocket expenses on a very tight budget because a customer cancels with less than the 48 hours notice.

 8) Is there ever a waiver of the cancelation fee?

 Yes!
 Because late cancellations are often due to sickness, emergency repairs or other life stress we allow our customer's with recurring cleanings (general cleanings every 1, 2 or 4 weeks) one free late cancellation per the calendar year.
 Of course, the cleaners would welcome the payment of the $50 fee in those instances should you volunteer to make that payment.

 9) What is your lockout policy?

 If we are locked out, and you can be reached by phone very quickly, the cleaner can sometimes wait for you to come and unlock the home for cleaning.
 However, the amount of cleaning time would be reduced by the wait time so the quality of the cleaning would be negatively impacted.
 If the cleaner has arrived at your home and we have made good faith attempts to reach you but cannot then a lockout fee of $50 will be charged.
 As with late cancellations, 100% of this fee is used to offset lost income to our cleaners and the associated employment taxes.
 Repeated lockouts will result in the full cleaning being charged.